-To sum up, the assumption that the market paradigm is always superior to any other institutional arrangement, is not supported by a strong theoretical argument, nor by the data.
-As Solow remarks at the end of his Keynes Lectures: "If pure unadulterated labour-market reform is unlikely to create a substantial increase in employment, then the main reason for doing it is anticipated gain in productive efficiency, however large that may be.
-But if we respect the wage earner's desire for job security, and it seems at least as respectable as anyone's desire for fast cars or fat-free desserts, then an improvement in productive efficiency gained that way is not a Pareto-improvement.
-More labour market flexibility may still be worth having - and I think it is - but then the losers have a claim in equity to some compensation.
-The trick is to find a form of compensation that does not cancel the initial gain in labour-market flexibility".
-(Solow, 2002).
-On the empirical front, two recent studies independently conducted on the subject3, reached the same conclusion out of a sample of 19 OECD countries.
-In market democracies, the institutional structure is not a powerful factor in explaining economic performance.
-Capitalism is sufficiently robust to accommodate rather different institutional settings (Freeman, 2000).
-If we had in each decade followed a common wisdom saying that there is one institutional arrangement that is best, we would have recommended to follow the French institutional model in the '60s, the Japanese one in the '70s, the German one in the '80s, and the US one in the '90s.
-The nationality of the model of the present decade is still unknown, although the Danish one is gaining voices.
+To sum up, the assumption that the free market paradigm is always superior to any other institutional arrangement, is not supported by a strong theoretical argument, nor by the data.
+Two recent studies independently conducted on the subject4, reached the same conclusion out of a sample of 19 OECD countries.
+In market democracies, the institutional structure is not a powerful factor in explaining economic performances.
+Capitalism is sufficiently robust to accommodate rather different institutional settings.
+If we had in each decade followed a common wisdom saying that there is one institutional arrangement that is best, we would have recommended to follow the French institutional model in the 60s, the Japanese one in the seventies, the German one in the eighties, and the US one in the 90s.
+The nationality of the model of the present decade is still unknown5.